 Yunomine, Watarase & Kawa-yu Onsen

-These three onsen are among Kansai's best, each with its own distinct character and located within close proximity to each other so it's worth doing a circuit.
-The authentic, isolated village of Yunomine is nestled around a narrow river in a wooded valley, with its charming Tsubo-yu Onsen open to all.
+These three onsen are among Kansai's best, each with its own distinct character and conveniently located to each other.
+The picture-perfect village of Yunomine (湯峰温泉), said to be one of Japan's first onsen towns, is nestled around a rapidly flowing, narrow river in a wooded valley, with onsen in small ryokan and public baths.